zaccherinij/concrete/concrete-boolean/book/src/error.md

 parameter set (in
 terms of computation time) leads to a smaller risk of having an error during homomorphic evaluation.

-We propose two sets of parameters, both achieving 128-bits of security,  which offer the possibility to make the more convenient choice according to the use-case.
+We propose two sets of parameters, both achieving 128 bits of security,  which offer the possibility to make the more convenient choice according to the use-case.